 (3) A circular shall be circulated only on the occasion or in the circumstances referred to in the circular.

+[Clause 2 amended in Gazette 31 Dec 1992 p.
+6324.]

 3. Telephone directories

 (1) An entry with respect to a medical practitioner in a general telephone directory containing the names of subscribers in alphabetical order shall be published —